 - Problems with EMC (Electromagnetic Compatibility) related phenomena such as circulating currents or disturbed equipment.

-- Failure of equipment and if failing the cause is unknown.
+- Failure of equipment and, if failure occurs, the cause is unknown.

 - Projects are carried out that can be unpredictable, not on time and not within budget.

 By translating the customers’ requirements into effective and connected systems we avoid these kinds of issues.
-Depending on the needs of the customer on the project we can provide different integration packages, whichever suits the project execution best.
-Below are brief introductions to these packages, but of course giving advice in a personal conversation is always the best way to communicate the details.
+Depending on the needs of the customer on the project we can offer a range of integration packages, allowing the customer to select whichever suits the project execution the best.
+Below are brief introductions to these packages, but of course giving advice in a face-to-face conversation is always the best way to communicate the details.

 Option 1: Systems integration package

 The first package we offer is the systems integration package.
-We define systems integration as the integration of two or more, Alewijnse- and/or third party delivered, electric and/or automation subsystems into a single integrated system, providing an overarching functionality that the separate systems do not provide.
+We define systems integration as the integration of two or more, Alewijnse- and/or third party delivered, electric and/or automation subsystems into a single integrated system, providing an overarching functionality that the separate systems cannot provide.